canonical/netplan/doc/netplan.md

 :    Customization parameters for special bridging options.
 Using the
-     NetworkManager renderer, parameter values for time intervals should be expressed in milliseconds; for the systemd renderer, they should be in seconds unless otherwise specified.
+     NetworkManager renderer, parameter values for time intervals should be expressed in milliseconds; for the systemd renderer, they are interpreted to be in seconds unless a time suffix (such as "ms" for milliseconds) is specified.
+Time values are passed directly to the backend.

      ``ageing-time`` (scalar)
      :    Set the period of time to keep a MAC address in the forwarding database after a packet is received.
+This maps to the AgeingTimeSec= property when the networkd renderer is used.

      ``priority`` (scalar)
      :    Set the priority value for the bridge.
 This value should be a